2018 Sulawesi earthquake and tsunami: Casualties

 The 6.1 magnitude foreshock occurred at 15:00 local time while the 7.5 magnitude earthquake on the evening caused severe destruction in Palu, Donggala and Sigi, destroying hundreds of structures.
-At least 4,340 people are estimated to have died as a result of the disaster and more than 10,000 others injured, of which 4,612 were seriously injured.
+At least 4,340 people are estimated to have died as a result of the disaster and more than 10,000 others injured or had brain concussion, of which 4,612 were seriously injured.

 Palu

 On the evening of 28 September, earthquakes followed by a tsunami struck the city.
 The first place that was hit by the tsunami was the beach where a festival named Festival Pesona Palu Nomoni was ongoing.
 The majority of the partygoers were later recovered dead from the beach and the sea.
 Several others were injured.

 Local residents stated that many bodies were lined and laid on the side of the street and many were also found on the shoreline.
-The Vice President of Indonesia Jusuf Kalla announced the day after the disaster that the death toll will likely rise to more than a thousand, added that he based his statements on his past experience during the 2004 Indian Ocean earthquake and tsunami.
+Survivors reported a pungent smell of dead bodies in Petobo.
+Vice president Jusuf Kalla said on the day after the disaster that the death toll was likely to increase to more than a thousand, adding that he based his statements on his past experience from the 2004 Indian Ocean earthquake and tsunami.

 On 30 September 2018, officials from the Indonesian National Search and Rescue Agency reported that at least 100 people were trapped inside Tatura Mall, the oldest and the largest shopping center in Palu.
 Another 50–60 people were still trapped inside the rubble of the 8-story Roa-Roa Hotel, many of whom were heard crying for help.
 Officials admitted that lack of heavy equipment hampered the search and rescue effort.

 Indonesian authorities stated that at least 200 survivors in Palu will be evacuated with a Hercules C-130 to Makassar, some for further medical treatment.
 According to officials, nearly 17,000 people in Palu had been displaced by the earthquake and tsunami.
 The Head of Data, Information and Public Relations Center of Indonesian National Board for Disaster Management, Sutopo Purwo Nugroho, stated that around 2.4 million people were affected by the earthquake and tsunami.

 Fearing that diseases might spread, the Indonesian Government decided to bury those who had been identified in mass graves.
 The Indonesian government had made at least one mass grave measuring 1,000 square meters.
 The grave could hold as much as 1,000 bodies.
 The Indonesian Government then added that they would probably make another as thousands of people had died in the provincial capital.
 On 1 October, at least 53 bodies were buried in another mass grave in Palu.